sam-b-rose/studyloop-ios/README.md

 ### The Problem
 - Collaboration makes studying more fun and productive for college students
 - College students use group messaging apps to collaborate
-- No exisiting app gives students a way to reach _all_ of their classmates
+- No existing app gives students a way to reach _all_ of their classmates
 - Students end up with disorganized conversations across multiple apps with only a small circle of classmates

 ### The Solution